mixOmicsTeam/mixOmics/README.md

 Then open your system’s command line interface (e.g. Terminal for MacOS and Command Promot for Windows) for the following steps.

-**MacOS Users:** Launch Docker Desktop to activate root priliveges before running any docker commands from the command line.

 2)  Pull mixOmics container
+**MacOS users only:** you will need to launch Docker Desktop to activate your root privileges before running any docker commands from the command line.

 <!-- end list -->